flyingmachine/nanoc-blog/content/programming/new-chapter-concurrency.md

 There's a new chapter up!
 It's on
 ["Concurrency, Parallelism, and State"](http://www.braveclojure.com/concurrency/).
-And zommbies.
+And zombies.
 And Lady Gaga.
 And dwarven berserkers.
 And mind reading :D

 This has definitely been the most challenging chapter to write so far.
 I've tried to explain the concepts in a way that's fun and easily